Australian Animals, Can You Eat Them?

 What does Kangaroo taste like?
 Kangaroo can taste similar to beef or steak but it has a lower fat content, so cooking kangaroo takes great care.
 Kangaroo is dark, gamey meat, high in protein and with little fat.
 If you plan to cook it, treat it like venison.
 It benefits for a long slow cook in some good red wine, or you can cook kangaroo steaks fast.

-You’ll find smoked kangaroo, kangaroo sliced on pizzas, in pies and sausages.
+You’ll find smoked kangaroo, kangaroo sliced on pizzas (in Canberra), in pies and sausages.
 Kangabangers, sausages always used to be on our supermarket shelves.
 I have seen kangaroo mince from time to time along with kangaroo steaks.

 Australia exports kangaroo to many countries around the world.
 This means you may be able to try kangaroo meat outside Australia.